Performance Test Planning

 Accountability:

-Performance Test Manager or Performance Test Lead has a responsibility to prepare a practical performance test plan with the help of available information which he has collected during Risk Assessment and NFR Gathering phase.
-Another responsibility of Performance Test Manager/Lead is to walk through the test plan to the team members and provide detailed knowledge on performance testing scope, script protocol, execution cycle etc.
+The Performance Test Manager or Performance Test Lead has a responsibility to prepare a practical performance test plan with the help of available information which he has collected during the Risk Assessment and NFR Gathering phase.
+Another responsibility of the Performance Test Manager/Lead is to walk through the test plan to the team members and provide detailed knowledge on performance testing scope, script protocol, execution cycle etc.

 Approach: